Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

    - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/6aa2116b-f378-4e76-ad33-f84e741179d7)

    - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/deadb2ff-5c7f-461c-b603-0e30240d4e9f)

+   - We need to remember that when we are outside __openlane__ , we cannot use the definitions of *environmental* variables which were used during synthesis.
+So, we will create a **my_base.sdc** file which will contain the definitions of environment variables.

    - Now, we also need to create ``` my_base.sdc ``` file containing the content shown in below image in ``` openlane/designs/picorv32a/src ``` directory :